This page is an extract from the presentation addressing current APRA superannuation initiatives, and in particular:

 - APRA Discussion Paper – Post-implementation review of APRA’s superannuation prudential framework

 We hope that this summary and overview of key points is helpful.
-Please let get in touch with Sarah Yu or Michael Vrisakis if you would like to discuss any aspect of these initiatives, or the presentation extract.
+Please let get in touch with Michael Vrisakis if you would like to discuss any aspect of these initiatives, or the presentation extract.

 APRA Related Party Arrangements Thematic Review (“ARPATA Review”)

 - Thematic review undertaken across 2016 and 2017

 - Identified weaknesses in selection, monitoring, outcomes of using related party service providers

 - Detailed analysis of 14 RSE licensees’ policies, procedures and past practices